SaraGoldb/TF-IDF-Document-Similarity/README.md

 # TF-IDF-Document-Similarity
-Implementation of a TF-IDF algorithm for document similarity on noisy, multi-language transcripts with specialized preprocessing and visualization.
+Implementation of a TF-IDF algorithm with isomap and heatmap visualization for document similarity on noisy, multi-language transcripts.
+Includes specialized pre-processing functions to isolate English text, eliminate noise, and optimize the documents for similarity analysis.